AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

 **Note:**

-            -   For more information about how to view the connector logs, see [View connector logs](/intl.en-US/User guide/Connectors/View connector logs.md).
+            -   For information about how to view the connector logs, see [View connector logs](/intl.en-US/User guide/Connectors/View connector logs.md).
-            -   For more information about how to troubleshoot errors based on error codes, see [Error codes]().
+            -   For information about how to troubleshoot errors based on error codes, see [Error codes]().
         -   fail: Stop the subscription to the partition where an error occurs and query the logs.
 After an error occurs, you can view the error in the connector logs.
 Then, you can troubleshoot the error based on the returned error code.

 **Note:**

-            -   For more information about how to view the connector logs, see [View connector logs](/intl.en-US/User guide/Connectors/View connector logs.md).
+            -   For information about how to view the connector logs, see [View connector logs](/intl.en-US/User guide/Connectors/View connector logs.md).
-            -   For more information about how to troubleshoot errors based on error codes, see [Error codes]().
+            -   For information about how to troubleshoot errors based on error codes, see [Error codes]().
             -   To resume the subscription to the partition where an error occurs, [submit a ticket](https://workorder-intl.console.aliyun.com/?spm=5176.kafka.aliyun_topbar.8.79e425e8DncGA9#/ticket/add/?productId=1352) to seek technical support for Message Queue for Apache Kafka.
 |log|

     4. In the **Preview/Submit** step, confirm the configurations of the connector and click **Submit**.

 8. In the **Create Connector** panel, click **Deploy**.

+    To configure Function Compute resources, click **Configure Function** to go to the Function Compute console and complete the operation.

 ## Send test messages